davidjwalling/os/README.md

 	os.011		Add memory-size reporting from BIOS and Real-Time Clock (RTC) chip. os.012		Add "date", "time" and related commands with RTC chip support.

 Part 4.
-Network Adapter
+Network Adapter, Part I

-	os.013		Add logic to probe for and list PCI devices using the "pciprobe" or "lspci" commands. os.014		Add code to display ethernet adapter memory i/o address and i/o port. os.015		Add code to initialize and reset discovered PCI network adapter. os.016		Add code to send an Ethernet frame. os.017		Add code to receive an Ethernet frame. os.018
+	os.013		Add logic to probe for and list PCI devices using the "pciprobe" or "lspci" commands. os.014		Add code to display ethernet adapter memory i/o address and i/o port. os.015		Add code to initialize and reset discovered PCI network adapter. os.016		Add code to receive an Ethernet frame.
-	os.019
-	os.020

 Part 5.
 Tasks

-	os.021		Add a second task manually and IRQ0-driven task switching. os.022		Add support to load a task from disk. os.023		Add commands to start, stop and list tasks. os.024		Add code to configure tasks to run on start-up.
+	os.017		Add a second task manually and IRQ0-driven task switching. os.018		Add support to load a task from disk. os.019		Add commands to start, stop and list tasks. os.020		Add code to configure tasks to run on start-up.

 ## Compilation